 (Snowy picks up the gun and walks toward Tintin.)

 Tintin: Don't try turning round!
 Make just one move, either of you, and it'll be the last thing you do!
 (Tintin slips and falls.)
 Oh!

 Mook 1: Tintin!
 (The Mooks run toward him.)
 And he wasn't even armed!

-- Bandits The first bank they rob is with a pen, using that to steal the guards actual gun and rob the bank.
+- Bandits: The first bank they rob is with a highlighter, pressed against the back of the bank guard's neck, in order to steal the guard's actual gun and rob the bank.

 - In Batman Begins, Batman sneaks into Gordon's office to introduce himself for the first time.
 To keep Gordon from turning around and seeing him, he imitates a Dramatic Gun Cock using a stapler pressed to the back of Gordon's head.

 - In Bean, when Mr. Bean first arrives in America, he sees open-carry guns for the first time at the airport.
 He then play-acts pulling a Finger Gun from his jacket, and when a guard spots him he hastily puts the "gun" back.
 This leads to every DEA agent in the airport chasing him, leading to the hilarious scene of them surrounding him and ordering him to put his gun on the ground, and their WTF expressions when he complies with his hand.